-4..5 Do farmers see the value of ecosystem services?
+6.5 Do farmers value ecosystem services outside of provisioning services?

 From the data, we can say that of the farmers interviewed, the value of ES was recognised.
-34 (85%) out of the 40 respondents had plans to improve the ES on their farms in the next 5 years.
-6 respondents did not, with one respondent indicating they were unable to improve the ES on their farm given strict inheritance agreements and family approval.

-For those farmers that did want to improve ES, money was the most cited requirement (25), followed by time (24) and then knowledge (18).
+37 (77%) out of the 48 respondents had plans to improve the ES on their farms in the next 5 years.
+7 respondents did not, with one respondent indicating they were unable to improve the ES on their farm given strict inheritance agreements and family approval.
+For those farmers that did want to improve ES, money and time were the most cited requirements (25 each) and then knowledge (19).
 Finding ways to pay farmers upfront for ES provision could prove key to facilitating a transition to farms with broader ES.

-Of the ES listed, carbon sequestration was cited the most times (19) as being desirable to improve, followed by carbon cycling (16), enhanced fertility (15), educational value (14) - interestingly the only cultural ES ranked in the top 14 ES - and nitrogen fixation (13) (see Table 15).
+Of the ES listed, carbon sequestration was cited the most times (21) as being desirable to improve, followed by carbon cycling (18), enhanced fertility (15), educational value (15) - interestingly the only cultural ES ranked in the top 14 ES - and nitrogen fixation (14) (see Table 15).
 The services match with CSA practices listed in Table 08 whereby enhanced soil fertility, carbon sequestration and cycling were deemed important.